iansf/pstar/README.md

 assert (tuples.aslist() ==
         [[[(1, 2, 3)], [(1, 2, 3)]], [[]]])
 ```

-Note the example above that filling with a mutable object like a dict gives
+Note in the example above that filling with a mutable object like a `dict` gives
-a plist filled that single object, which might be surprising, but is the
+a `plist` filled that single object, which might be surprising, but is the
 same as other common python idioms, such as:
 ```python
 all_the_same_dict = [{}] * 3